Arthritis in Cats: More Common Than You Think

 Incidentally, you may notice that I don’t cover “medications” until the end of this article.
-It’s not because medications aren't important and helpful, because they often are a helpful component of pain management in cats.
-I’ve saved them for last because medication options for cats are definitely fewer than for dogs and also because medications aren’t the only interventions that can help arthritic cats with their pain and mobility issues.
+It’s not because medications aren't important and helpful, because they often are an extremely helpful component of pain management in cats.
+I’ve saved them for last because medication options for cats are definitely fewer than for dogs, and also because medications aren’t the only interventions that can help arthritic cats with their pain and mobility issues.
 The simple, yet safe and effective, tips and products I mention first are too little known about and all too often overlooked.

 Stop the Slip

 While getting a cat to accept and keep on non-slip socks or booties is far more difficult (and less likely to happen) than it is with dogs, there are still some simple changes you can implement to help your cat have an easier time walking, running, and jumping on hardwood, tile, and other slick flooring surfaces.
 (Yes, cats with arthritis and other painful conditions may still jump — they may just do it less often and less eagerly.)
 You needn't remodel your home or replace all of your floors, but there are some things you can easily add to your cat’s environment to help them and improve their mobility.